fcvalise/octolib/README.md

 # octolib
 Octodyssey's core library repository.

+## How to report problems, bugs, something missing?
+Please do it using this (issue tracker)[https://github.com/IohannRabeson/octolib/issues].

 ## Organisation
 The source files of the library are located in '<root>/includes/' and '<root>/src/' directories.
 This repository contains an units test program located in '<root>/tests/' directory